Birdrock/client-javascript/docs/BatchvApi.md

 var opts = {
   'pretty': "pretty_example" // String | If 'true', then the output is pretty printed.
   'exact': true, // Boolean | Should the export be exact.
-Exact export maintains cluster-specific fields like 'Namespace'.
-  '_export': true // Boolean | Should this value be exported.
+Exact export maintains cluster-specific fields like 'Namespace' '_export': true // Boolean | Should this value be exported.
 Export strips fields that a user can not specify.
 };